 A training program can only be considered effective if employees apply the new behaviors or skills they’ve learned in the workplace.
 Studies have found that up to 90% of new skills are lost within a year and so, by that benchmark, a lot of corporate training is ineffective.

-Highly successful programs do exist though.
+Highly successful programs follow best practices.
 One of the main ingredients that separates truly effective training from what amounts to corporate busy work is a strategy for getting employees to remember and use their training to the point where it becomes habit.
 In short, training has to stick.
 To increase your training’s memorable qualities, you should:

 Show the Relevance of Training for Development and Promotion

 It’s no mystery: People learn more and retain information better if they are motivated to do so.
-Part of an employee’s motivation will come from good content.
+Part of an employee’s motivation will come from engaging and appealing content.
 If a person feels the information is useful and it is presented in an interesting way, he or she will pay attention.

-For example, employees today care an enormous deal about career development.
-Try to frame training as a series of stepping stones toward more responsibility and possible promotion.
+For example, employees care about career development.
+Frame training as a series of stepping stones toward more responsibility and possible promotion.
 This will motivate them to pay closer attention and actually apply what they have learned.
+Another example is keeping employees safe in the workplace.
+Explain that the company makes it a priority to create everyone safe from harassment, injury, bullying etc. It's in their best interest to make the time for these training topics.

 Use Visuals in Your Training